gerbless/react-tutorial/README.md

 export default FlickrApp;
 ```

-Finally, we should get something similar to this:
+Finally, we should get this:

 ![screen][screen08]

+As you can see, the code above is pretty simple and straightforward.
+This code it's just an example for doing anything that we want to do with ReactJS.

 ## Flux vs MVC